christian-hobelsberger/NLP_project_quizz_generator/code/unified_approach/preprocessing_and_training/bart-base/README.txt

 QA_CL_base_model.py in this folder is the code which resulted in the trained model utilized to generate the results from the paper.
 It was run on the HPC Hábròk from the RUG, using a NVIDIA A100 GPU.
 It is heavily commented for reproducibility.

-The outputs for the trained model which has been reported on can be found in the QA_CL_base_generator.out file.
+The outputs for the trained model which has been reported on can be found in the QA_CL_base_model_generator.out file.

 In order to reproduce the model:
 1. Move requirements.txt to a directory of your choice, and install the dependencies using: pip install -r